gcazef/CPool_libmy_2018/README.md

 ## Description
 Personnal version of the standard C library.

-Use Makefile to compile the library ad "libmy.a".
+Use Makefile to compile the library as "libmy.a".

 The library can be used with the command :
 ```bash